 ||• Tarpon 20-300lbs

 The 3 day shoreline competition attracts fishing enthusiasts from

 all over the EU.
-Due to the high standard of
+Due to the high standard of beach fishing and

-and international charity fishing.
+matches and international charity fishing.
 Entries are open to

 bays lined with shallow reefs and rocky outcrops which provide

 the ideal environment for the dedicated shore angler.

 A day trip can last around 7 hours.
 Anglers can choose from a

 variety of methods including both lure and bait fishing.

 Shore angling in The Gambia is available at any time of the year